vznh/vznh/README.md

 - 🔎 I use `.py`, `.c`, `.rs` for any of my research.

 - 🧑‍🎓 I'm delving more in-depth in `.rs` as of right now to explore quantitative development.

+- 🏔️ My first role was a Software Engineering Intern at ETALYC, a traffic engineering startup.